 - Refrigerate the dessert overnight to let the mixture sit and drain.

-- The following day remove the weights and slowly pull back the cloth from the mold base.
+- The following day removes the weights and slowly pull back the cloth from the mold base.

 - Cautiously invert the mold onto a serving platter.